web-push-libs/ecec/README.md

 If the `Crypto-Key` header contains multiple keys, the sender must also include a `keyid` to match the encryption parameters to the key.
 The drafts have examples for [a single key without a `keyid`](https://tools.ietf.org/html/draft-ietf-webpush-encryption-04#section-5), and [multiple keys with `keyid`s](https://tools.ietf.org/html/draft-ietf-httpbis-encryption-encoding-02#section-5.6).

-**ecec** will extract the relevant parameters from the `Crypto-Key` and `Encryption` headers before decrypting the message.
-You don't need to parse the headers yourself.

 ```c
 uint8_t rawSubPrivKey[ECE_WEBPUSH_PRIVATE_KEY_LENGTH] = {0};
 uint8_t authSecret[ECE_WEBPUSH_AUTH_SECRET_LENGTH] = {0};